Dmytry/3d_printing_ideas/README.md

 Allows use of much of the hotend (or another tool) mass as part of a tuned mass damper, allows partial decoupling from short duration accelerations.

+# Ping pong (impulse) based movement

+Instead of continuously coupling motors to print head, the motors are coupled through an impact clutch (similar to an impact driver).
+The motors are disconnected from print head prior to an acceleration, a speed is set up on the motors such that engaging the clutch elastically bounces the print head in the desired direction (similarly to bouncing a ball off a moving ping-pong paddle, but in the printer's kinematic space).
+A continuously variable transmission may also be used to rapidly set up the velocity without having to accelerate or decelerate a motor rotor.

 # Scope

 While those ideas were initially conceived in relation to the 3D printing, they are generally applicable to a broad range of robotics, including but not limited to: welding, machining, laser etching, pick-and-place, etc.